haoteli/MOSAIC/README.md

 python-Levenshtein==0.26.0
 ```

-For a complete list of dependencies, see [requirements.txt].
+For a complete list of dependencies, see [requirement.txt].

 ## Installation